 - COVID-19 testing, contact tracing, quarantine and isolation when appropriate

 In California, all students and adults in school settings are required to wear masks indoors.
 The state notes that universal masking indoors in schools is required by the California Department of Public Health and recommended by the CDC and the American Academy of Pediatrics (AAP), which has stressed that everything possible must be done to keep students safe in schools.
+Masks must also be worn — regardless of vaccination status — in all other indoor public settings from December 15, 2021, through January 15, 2022.

 According to the AAP, face masks play a key role in making in-person learning safe, and can be safely worn by children age 2 and older, including most children with underlying health conditions.
 Additionally, contrary to false information widely shared, the AAP reports that face masks do not block the oxygen students need, affect a student’s ability to focus or learn in school, affect a child's lungs from developing normally, lead to carbon dioxide poisoning, or weaken a child’s immune system.